redmacdev1988/binaryHeap/README.md

 First, we copy the last value in the tree ( last element of the array ) onto the root.
 Then remove the last element, and decrease the heap size counter.

 From there we recursively push the root value down the tree so that it satisfies the min-heap property of where key(parent) <= key(child).
+We decide on which child node to go down by comparing the two child nodes.
+We switch the parent value with the smallest of the 2 child nodes.